 Our top priority is always the safety and well-being of our students.
 Given the COVID-19 pandemic, we can no longer hold our in-person residential program for 2020 as originally planned.
-Instead, the Prove it! team will be offering a free online program this summer.
-Apply to our program for more details.
-We are still accepting applications until all spots are filled, so we encourage interested students to apply.
+Instead, in order to do our part as we all navigate this crisis together, the Prove it! team will be offering a free online program this summer.

 Below is an hourly breakdown of a typical day at the Prove it!
 Math Academy summer program.

 |9 AM – 12 PM:||Morning class.
 These sessions consist of a mix of problem-solving activities and lectures by our expert instructors on advanced mathematics topics.
 There will be a break halfway through each morning session.|